idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 # Running GNU-Linux on Windows via WLS
 The Windows Subsystem for Linux ([WLS](https://docs.microsoft.com/en-us/windows/wsl/)) lets you run a GNU/Linux environment -- including most command-line tools, utilities, and applications -- directly on Windows, unmodified, without the overhead of a traditional virtual machine or dual-boot setup.

-This means you are able to [run Linux distributions side-by-side](https://docs.microsoft.com/en-us/windows/wsl/install).
+This means you are able to [run Linux distributions and applications side-by-side](https://docs.microsoft.com/en-us/windows/wsl/install) with Windows.
 WLS requires Windows 10 (Build 19041 and higher) and Windows 11.

 # Running Windows applications on Linux